shaheertiger/vacymax/PRIVACY_POLICY.md

 - **Email Address**: Collected during payment checkout to send purchase receipts and communicate about your account
 - **Payment Information**: Processed securely through Stripe (see Section 5.3)
 - **Country and Region**: Used to determine applicable public holidays and regional pricing
-- **Vacation Preferences**: Including PTO days available, preferred vacation strategies, and timeframes
+- **Holiday Preferences**: Including PTO days available, preferred holiday strategies, and timeframes

 ### 2.2 Sensitive Financial Data (NOT STORED)

 **IMPORTANT**: Your **salary information** is processed **entirely client-side** in your browser and is **NEVER transmitted to our servers, stored in our database, or accessible to DoubleMyHolidays**.

 This data is used solely for:
-- Calculating the monetary value of optimized vacation time
+- Calculating the monetary value of optimized holiday time
 - Displaying personalized recommendations

 **Once you close your browser or refresh the page, this information is permanently deleted.**